Mature Masculine

 The deepest reverence often comes from facing mortality.
 The Magician who has looked at death knows that all knowledge is temporary, all mastery borrowed.

-Death teaches the Magician that he is not the owner of his gifts but their steward, carrying what was given until it must return.
+Death teaches the Magician that he is not the owner of his gifts but their steward.
+He carries what was given until it must return.
 Every insight is provisional.

 Building True Reverence

-Nature and Silence: Spend time in nature and silence, where the vastness of reality becomes clear and the limits of human knowledge become obvious.
+Nature and Silence: Spend time in nature and silence.
+There the vastness of reality becomes clear.
+The limits of human knowledge become obvious.

-Serving Others: Use your knowledge to serve and empower others rather than to control or impress them.
-Let service be the test of your wisdom.
+Serving Others: Use our knowledge to serve and empower others rather than to control or impress them.
+Let service be the test of our wisdom.

-Questioning Your Certainties: Regularly examine what you think you know.
-Where might you be wrong?
-What are you assuming without evidence?
+Questioning Our Certainties: Regularly examine what we think we know.
+Where might we be wrong?
+What are we assuming without evidence?

-Sitting with Mystery: Practice staying present with what you don't understand rather than rushing to explain it away.
-Let the unknown remain unknown long enough to teach you.
+Sitting with Mystery: Practice staying present with what we don't understand.
+Don't rush to explain it away.
+Let the unknown remain unknown long enough to teach us.

 Honoring Limits: Recognize that some things cannot be known through effort or study.
-The deepest truths often reveal themselves only to those who stop grasping and listen.
+The deepest truths come to those who stop grasping and listen.

 Inquiry